Superrehtard/old_diaspora_wiki/Setting-up-development-tools-on-Ubuntu.md

     You will be prompted for your password by sudo, but run the command as your normal user, no sudo!

+If you plan to run diaspora locally, you will need a database client and access to a database such as MySQL or Postgres.
+Install instructions for Postgres on Ubuntu are here https://help.ubuntu.com/community/PostgreSQL.

 Now you have the core system requirements to clone, bundle, run and deploy Diaspora.

 NOTES